 Independent living is designed to support a full, comfortable lifestyle for seniors.
 At Ovation Sienna Hills, your options for independent living include spacious studio, one- or two-bedroom apartments, or stand-alone homes.
 An independent living community provides residents with activities, services, and other amenities while freeing them from heavy housekeeping and home maintenance chores.

-Assisted living is for those residents who enjoy their independence but require help with routine activities of daily living (ADLs), however, they do not need nursing care.
+Our St. George assisted living services are for those residents who enjoy their independence but require help with routine activities of daily living (ADLs), however, they do not need nursing care.
 Trained staff is available 24 hours a day to help with meals, dressing, monitoring medications, and personal hygiene.

 Memory care is a kind of specialized care for individuals living with Alzheimer’s and other forms of dementia.
-Communities typically feature safe and secure environments where staff can closely monitor the health of the residents.
-You’ll also find programs, activities, and events that are designed to help memory care residents work on their cognitive abilities, while also getting to enjoy passions and hobbies.
+Memory care communities in St. George typically feature safe and secure environments where staff can closely monitor the health of the residents.
+You'll also find programs, activities, and events that are designed to help memory care residents work on their cognitive abilities, while also getting to enjoy passions and hobbies.
 Staff typically are specially trained to provide the quality care needed for seniors with memory loss.

 - Schedule a personal visit with our knowledgeable community relations team members to learn more about the benefits and value of retirement living at Ovation Sienna Hills.